awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-constraints.md

 aws ecs list-container-instances --filter "attribute:ecs.instance-type =~ t2.* and attribute:ecs.availability-zone == us-east-1a"
 ```

-## Task groups<a name="task-groups"></a>

-You can identify a set of related tasks as a *task group*\.
-All tasks with the same task group name are considered as a set when performing spread placement\.
-For example, suppose that you are running different applications in one cluster, such as databases and web servers\.
-To ensure that your databases are balanced across Availability Zones, add them to a task group named "databases" and then use this task group as a constraint for task placement\.

-When you launch a task using the `RunTask` or `StartTask` action, you can specify the name of the task group for the task\.
-If you don't specify a task group for the task, the default name is the family name of the task definition \(for example, `family:my-task-definition`\)\.

-For tasks launched by the service scheduler, the task group name is the name of the service \(for example, `service:my-service-name`\)\.

-**Limits**
-+ A task group name must be 255 characters or less\.
-+ Each task can be in exactly one group\.
-+ After launching a task, you cannot modify its task group\.

 ## Example constraints<a name="constraint-examples"></a>

 The following are task placement constraint examples\.